techidaily/site-win11/source/_posts/fixing-windows-11-audacity-device-errors.md

 5. Then click the**Quality** tab.
 ![The Sample Rate drop-down menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/default-sample-rate.jpg)
 6. Set the**Default Sample Rate** option there to match the sampling rate of your recording device.
-7. Alternatively, you can change the sampling rate on the**Default format** drop-down menu for the recording device to match the one set in Audacity.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LeKJBWb6Jhk?si=AnViizAPiIT1YCRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+7. Alternatively, you can change the sampling rate on the**Default format** drop-down menu for the recording device to match the one set in Audacity.

 ## 5\.
 Turn Off Software Playthrough